Lawrence Lemieux

-Lawrence Lemieux (born November 12, 1955 in Edmonton, Alberta) is a Canadian sailor, who competed at the 1984 Summer Olympics in the Star class and at the 1988 Summer Olympics in the Finn class.
-He is famous for his actions in the latter competition, which resulted in him being awarded the Pierre de Coubertin medal.
+Lawrence Lemieux (born 12 November 1955, in Edmonton, Alberta) is a Canadian sailor, who competed at the 1984 Summer Olympics in the Star class and at the 1988 Summer Olympics in the Finn class.
+He was recognized for his noble actions in the latter competition.

 Biography

 Lemieux grew up sailing on Wabamun Lake west of Edmonton with his five older brothers.
 He began racing solo boats in the 1970s.